nautobot/nautobot-app-dev-example/docs/dev/dev_environment.md

 ### Copy the credentials file for Nautobot

-First, you may create/overwrite the `development/creds.env` file - it stores a bunch of private information such as passwords and tokens for your local Nautobot install.
+First, you need to create the `development/creds.env` file - it stores a bunch of private information such as passwords and tokens for your local Nautobot install.
 You can make a copy of the `development/creds.example.env` and modify it to suit you.

 ```shell
 cp development/creds.example.env development/creds.env